Grrompf/audioMan/README.md

 sub dirs containing multiple sub dirs by CDs.
 AudioMan will scan all sub dirs and will assign cover and audio files to albums and its episodes.
 By default, you will be asked for each album to proceed.
-Other audio formats (wma, ogg, ac3, acc, wav, m4a) are converted to mp3 (default), merged, fixed and finally tagged.
-Other audio format conversion is optional.
+Other audio formats (wma, ogg, ac3, acc, wav, m4a) are converted to mp3, merged, fixed and finally tagged.
 The resulting file size is checked as all other sub procedures.
 Empty files are checked and will result to skip the episode.
 Images are always checked of its mime type (jpeg, png), its dimension and its size.
 If there are more than one cover image to choose, the best guess is taken.